-There's also the Autobot Punch, the spy, who becomes the Decepticon Counterpunch.
+- There's also the Autobot Punch, the spy, who becomes the Decepticon Counterpunch.
 Sixshot has six modes.
 Mindwipe is a giant bat who can Mind Control anyone, and talks all spookily about the powers of darkness.
 The rest came and went too fast to really leave a mark, seeing how this three-parter introduced more characters than the entirety of season three.

-Transformers Prime gives us Cliffjumper, who died in the pilot episode ten minutes in, came back as a zombie in the 2nd episode and then died again just as fast.
+- Transformers Prime gives us Cliffjumper, who died in the pilot episode ten minutes in, came back as a zombie in the 2nd episode and then died again just as fast.

-From Transformers Animated is Blurr He had a cameo in "Velocity", was formally introduced in the last episode of Season 2 and suffered a horrifying on-screen death in the first episode of Season 3.
+- From Transformers Animated is Blurr He had a cameo in "Velocity", was formally introduced in the last episode of Season 2 and suffered a horrifying on-screen death in the first episode of Season 3.

-Buckley from King of the Hill.
+- Buckley from King of the Hill.
 We hardly knew anything about him before he was killed off, he appeared in at most about 10 episodes, he was kind of lazy and spoke in a monotonic voice, he loved to crack sex jokes, rarely showed any emotion beyond sarcasm, and we never knew his last name or met his family.

-And as of season 4 Staci shared the same fate as Ezekiel did in season 1, due to her annoyance towards her team (Although Ezekiel was voted off in episode 2 of season 1, due to episode 1 ending on a Cliffhanger).
+- And as of season 4 Staci shared the same fate as Ezekiel did in season 1, due to her annoyance towards her team (Although Ezekiel was voted off in episode 2 of season 1, due to episode 1 ending on a Cliffhanger).
 The difference is that she got flung over.

-Several characters in Animals of Farthing Wood were only around for 1 season or a few episodes before they were killed off.
+- Several characters in Animals Of Farthing Wood were only around for 1 season or a few episodes before they were killed off.
 A few such examples are the Pheasants, Dreamer, Bounder, the baby field mice, and the Newts.

-Villainous example: King Sombra from My Little Pony: Friendship Is Magic: We don't get much introduction other than that he was an evil sorcerer king whose body was destroyed by Celestia and Luna, and during his two-parter "The Crystal Empire", he shows off very minimal characterization, then he dies at the hands of his former slaves the end.
-According to Meghan Mc Carthy, this was intentional.
+- King Sombra is a villainous example.
+We don't get much introduction other than that he was an evil sorcerer king whose body was destroyed by Celestia and Luna, and during his two-parter "The Crystal Empire", he shows off very minimal characterization, then he dies at the hands of his former slaves the end.
+According to Meghan McCarthy, this was intentional.